-When the blood vessels in your legs don’t function as they should, your legs and feet may not get the oxygen or nutrients they need or blood can begin to pool and cause pressure to build.
+When the blood vessels in your legs don’t function as they should, your legs and feet may not get the oxygen or nutrients they need.
+As a result, blood can begin to pool and cause pressure to build.
 These problems can lead to the development of ulcers.

-Ulcers are open sores that are long-lasting, keep returning and are resistant to treatment.
-These sores may cause swelling, itching, burning, or skin that’s dry or scaly.
+Ulcers are open sores that are long-lasting, keep returning, and are resistant to treatment (non-healing wounds).
+These sores may cause swelling, itching, burning, or dry and scaly skin.
+Left untreated, these can lead to severe infections that may need limb-saving surgery or amputation, in some cases.

 The three most common types of leg and foot ulcers are: